Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free to play

 Dissidia Final Fantasy Opera Omnia is one of the newer mobile Final Fantasy games.
 It has a lot of the same style as other freemium Final Fantasy games.
 You collect a cast of Final Fantasy characters from past and current games.
 The combat is turn by turn.
-Additionally, the game features online social mechanics, and a story line to follow.
+Additionally, the game features online social mechanics, and a storyline to follow.
 It’s still new and it has a few bugs.
 However, those should get fixed as time goes.
-It’s an above average freemium Final Fantasy title.
+It’s an above-average free to play Final Fantasy title.

 Final Fantasy Brave Exvius